wesalawida/Drone-delivery/README.md

 two packages at once.
 The task is done in timestamps (or turns), so the environment changes only after you apply an action.

+# For other details you can find in every folder a pdf file describe the missions